-The coefficient comes from a multivariable linear regression where we regress batch tendency on our primary outcomes.
-We control for time and shift fixed effects (necessary for quasi-random assignment), patient-level variables, hospital occupancy, and whether the patient also had laboratory tests ordered during their visit.
-Standard errors are clustered at the physician level.

-*p<0.1; **p<0.05; ***p<0.01

 Figure 1: Variation in Physician Imaging Batch Rates by Chief Complaint

 This figure highlights the marked differences among physicians in their propensity to batch order imaging tests.
 Batch rates are crude rates calculated by dividing the number of patient encounters where the physician batch ordered imaging tests for a complaint by the number of patient encounters they had with that complaint.
 The 24 physicians are represented with points, revealing that specific complaint areas have higher variance than others regarding differing batch rates among physicians.